Skip to main content

 To view the reason a message skipped:

-• On the Details tab, you will see a notification with the reason the message failed to send.
+• On the Details tab, you will see a notification about why the message failed to send.

 A message may fail to send for a variety of reasons, including: